Getting Your Cat Vaccinated

 - The risk for seizures

-You should take your cat to the veterinarian if you recognize any of these side effects as unusual.
+You should call or take your cat to the veterinarian as soon as possible if you recognize any of these side effects as unusual.
+These diseases are very good reasons to vaccinate your cat against becoming sick.
+If your cat becomes infected it can mean a life or death situation for your cat.

 Cat Hubs For Your Enjoyment